elixir-europe/biohackathon-europe/index.md

 ## Code of Conduct
 BioHackathon Europe follows the [ELIXIR Code of Conduct](https://elixir-europe.org/events/code-of-conduct) to ensure a respectful and inclusive environment for all participants.
 The Code of Conduct applies to both in-person and virtual interactions during the event.

+## Our commitment to gender balance and diversity

+ELIXIR is committed to creating an inclusive environment where all participants can thrive, and this is reflected in our approach to the BioHackathon.
+We actively encourage gender-balanced and diverse representation across all roles.
+This commitment is grounded in ELIXIR’s wider efforts.
+ELIXIR’s Scientific Advisory Board calls for nominations that consider balance in skills, expertise and gender.
+The Heads of Nodes have highlighted the need for more gender-balanced Executive Committee selection.
+We are also aligned with the STEERS Gender Equality Plan Strategy – supporting institutes in embedding gender equity frameworks – and with ELEAD, which empowers women to take on leadership and managerial roles within ELIXIR.